Keeping the wildlife in Amboseli

 Amboseli National Park is one of the most famous wildlife parks in the world.
 Unfortunately, the park and surrounding areas are severely effected by extreme droughts of several years.

-We have succesfully re-greened 800 hectares of grass- and woodland in and around Amboseli National Park, together with our local implementation partner Amboseli Ecosystem Trust (AET) and Maasai communities.
+Until now we have succesfully re-greened 800 hectares of grass- and woodland in and around Amboseli National Park, together with our local implementation partner the Amboseli Ecosystem Trust (AET) and Maasai communities.

 “The recovery of the fever trees in this plot (Kitirua) is amazing.
 It is growing so fast and soon we might get back our traditional meat rituals.
 We can’t wait to realize this sentimental and memorable site that was lost for long!”

 Olopololi grass plots

 Olopololi plots are a traditional Maasai grazing management technique which became out of practice.
 We re-introduced this system of dry season grazing grounds and combined it with grass seed banks.
 This enables Maasai women to generate income from the plots by harvesting seeds and grass to produce fodder.
 The plots have been a great success and a source of inspiration.
 Other local communities have re-adopted the method and created more Olopololis on their own initiative!

 Grazing management committees were appointed by the community to prevent further overgrazing.